XutaxKamay/Asura/README.md

 The other easier method is to add a special dirty flag to the memory area so it hides a bit the new allocated memory area from the remote task (/proc/pid/maps), but it is clearly not a proper solution.

 ## Testing & Examples
-There is tests and examples being done on my code at test/src and being compiled as xklib_test.rel / xklib_test.dbg
+There is tests and examples being done on my code at test/src and being compiled as asura_test.rel / asura_test.dbg